 Since leaving Covent Garden in 1997 David has enjoyed a successful career as a freelance director on the international operatic scene.

-He has a particular interest in nurturing young artists and has been active as Production Director for the Mastersingers http://www.mastersingers.org.uk in the UK for the past twelve years.
+He has a particular interest in nurturing young artists and has been active as Production Director for the Mastersingers http://www.mastersingers.org.uk in the UK for the past thirteen years.